kinderp/teaster/README.md

 ```

 The new image has been pushed on your personal registry so it's ready to be pulled from another machine
-In this case we just remove the image and pull to verify
+In this case we just remove the image and re-pull it to verify

 ```
 ➜  deleteme git:(opensuse) docker rmi $(docker images -qa)